Generalized Guarantees for Variational Inference in the Presence of Even and Elliptical Symmetry

 Consider now the elliptical funnel with a varying mean $\mu \in \mathbb R$,

 $p(\mu, \tau, \theta)$ remains even symmetric along $\theta$, however the point of even symmetry is now given by $\mu$ and is no longer constant.
-Since the point of even symmetry depends linearly on $\mu$, we obtain from Theorem~\ref{thm:elliptical-linear} that VI recovers the \textit{conditional} mean and correlation for $\theta$.
-We can make a stronger statement, by recognizing that $p(\mu, \theta | \tau)$ is Gaussian and therefore $p$ is elliptically symmetric along $(\mu, \theta)$ with a constant point of even symmetry at 0.
-Then, applying Theorem~\ref{thm:even-sigma}, we have that VI recovers the \textit{marginal} mean along $(\mu, \theta)$.
-However, the normalized covariance matrix of $p(\mu, \theta | \tau)$ is \underline{not} constant.
+Since the point of even symmetry depends linearly on $\mu$, we obtain from \Cref{thm:elliptical-sigma} that VI recovers the \textit{conditional} mean and correlation for $\theta$.
+Next, we may recognize that $p(\mu, \theta | \tau)$ is Gaussian and therefore $p$ is elliptically symmetric along $(\mu, \theta)$ with a constant point of even symmetry at 0.
+However, the scatter matrix of $p(\mu, \theta | \tau)$ is \underline{not} constant.
 This can be seen by examining the correlation between $\mu$ and $\theta$, which depends on $\tau$ (and goes to 1 as $\tau \to -\infty$).
-We can therefore not apply our theoretical results and do not have guarantees on how well VI estimates the correlation matrix of $(\mu, \theta)$.
+We can therefore not apply our theoretical results and do not have guarantees on how well VI estimates the mean and correlation matrix of $(\mu, \theta)$.